chronot1995/cumulus-ansible-intermediate-mlag-j2/README.md

 ### Summary:

 This is an Ansible demo which configures two Cumulus VX switches in a CLAG configuration with a Linux server.
-This demo will utilize the Jinja2 / J2 templates with Ansible.
+This demo will utilize Jinja2 / J2 templates and Ansible.

 ### Network Diagram: